DPWelsh/Codabunga/content/posts/ginas-first-project.md

     def freq_words(community, pos_tag):
     return nltk.FreqDist([x[0] for x in community if x[1] in pos_tag and len(x[0]) > 2 and x[0] != "https"])

 In this function, I made sure that the words pulled would be three or more characters long, to filter out punctuation and grammatical words like ‘the’ or ‘an’.
 I also filtered out the string “https” since this wasn’t a real word but was often found where a user had posted a link to the community.
-Finally, I selected the surface form of the word (x[0]) to put into my frequency distribution instead of selecting both the surface form and the <code>nltk</code> tag (e.g. “JJ”) because I thought it would be neater for our data lists to leave out the sub-category tags.
+Finally, I selected the surface form of the word to put into my frequency distribution instead of selecting both the surface form and the <code>nltk</code> tag (e.g. “JJ”).
+I thought our data plots would be neater without the sub-category tags.

 I applied this function to the noun and adjective word data in /r/productivity and /r/antiwork:

     # antiwork frequency distribution (nouns/verbs/adjectives)
     antiwork_nouns = freq_words(tagged_antiwork, nouns)